 One area receiving particular attention is the integration of Te Tiriti o Waitangi principles into everyday practice.
 This isn't just about having a cultural policy on the shelf.
 It's about demonstrating meaningful partnership with Māori communities, genuine protection of taonga, and active participation in decision-making at all levels of your organisation.

 Providers that are ahead of the curve are embedding these principles into their daily operations — from care planning and family engagement to staff training and governance.
-They're not waiting for an audit to show them where they fall short; they're doing the mahi now because they know it leads to better outcomes for everyone.

 Workforce compliance gets sharper